-Assume we have C different combinations of MCS and guard intervals GI each of them called a transmission mode (TM).
-The TMs are indexed as $i \in I \subset \mathbb{N}$ , where the cardinality of I is the number of available combinations.
-The index i, thereafter referred to as the class distinctly maps to where $TX(ch_n, TM_i) = 1$ when transmitting a packet through channel $ch_n$ and with transmission configuration given by $TM_i$ is successful and zero otherwise.
-From the predicted TMs, we select the one corresponding to the higher data rate.
-As shown in Fig. 1, a user station (STA) sends the estimated channel state information (CSI) to the access point (AP).
-The AP then use the received CSI to adapt the transmission link parameters.
+Assume we have C different combinations of MCS and guard intervals, GI, each of them called a transmission mode, (TM).
+The TMs are indexed as $i \in I \subset \mathbb{N}$, where the cardinality of I is the number of available combinations.
+The index, i, thereafter referred to as the class distinctly maps to a combination of MCS and GI.
+We adopt the IEEE